Nottingham: Television

 The BBC has its East Midlands headquarters in Nottingham on London Road.
 BBC East Midlands Today is broadcast from the city every weeknight at 6:30 pm.

 From 1983 to 2005 Central Television (the ITV region for the east Midlands) had a studio complex on Lenton Lane, producing programmes for various networks and broadcasting regional news.
+The studios are now a satellite campus of the University of Nottingham, since 2005.

 The city was granted permission by Ofcom to establish its own local television station.
 After a tender process, Confetti College was awarded the licence.
-The station was declared open by Prince Harry in April 2013 and Notts TV began broadcasting in spring 2014.
+The station was declared open by Prince Harry in April 2013 and Notts TV broadcast from spring 2014 to 2025.

 Radio

 In addition to the national commercial and BBC radio stations, the Nottingham area is served by licensed commercial radio stations (though all broadcast to a wider area than the city).